MyMT™ Blog

 Research from Otago University in New Zealand, supports the role that Vitamin C plays in our immune defense.

-Every day as part of our normal metabolism, the human body loses approximately 3% of its Vitamin C. If you are exercising intensely, then you can double this loss, assuming that your intake of Vitamin C is low.
+If your clients have high stress levels or they are doing heavy weight training, then they can double this loss, assuming that their intake of Vitamin C is low.
 Vitamin C is a ‘first-line’ anti-oxidant acting as a ‘free radical scavenger’.

 This means that Vitamin C is an important nutrient that helps to protect cells from the damage caused by harmful substances (called ‘free radicals’).
-Vitamin C is also important for iron absorption, collagen repair, sleeping all night and it helps to make hormones too.

 The highest concentrations of collagen in the human body are found in tendons, skin, artery walls, the cornea in the eyes, the endomysium (this is the sheath which surrounds muscle fibres which gets tight as we lose oestrogen), cartilage and the organic part of bones and teeth.